DaryltheSquire/Comp3020Group20/README.md

 - call for help should show a popup
 - submit order should show a popup, bring the user back to the grid, and move current order items into past orders
 - payment button should bring the user to the payment screen, and then show all of the current and past items and let the user drag stuff into boxes.
+- rename buttons
+	- Rename "Pay for order" to something like "Manage and pay for bill", and make it greyed out if no orders have been submitted yet
+	- Rename "Submit order" to something like "Send my order to the kitchen!"